KristjanESPERANTO/MMM-PirateSkyForecast/README.md

 * `latitude`
 * `longitude`

-You can request an API key to access Dark Sky data here:
+You can request an API key to access Pirate Sky data here:
 `https://pirateweather.net/`.

 Free tier is fine -- this module will not make any where near 10000 request on one day.